We have 6 profiles of common types of students. See if they match your situation.

 As Jack identifies as a Torres Strait Islander, he will get ABSTUDY under the Tertiary Award.
-We will take into account Jack’s parents’ income when assessing the amount of ABSTUDY Living Allowance he’ll get.
+We use Jack’s parents’ income when assessing the amount of ABSTUDY Living Allowance he’ll get.
 Jack will also be eligible for Incidentals Allowance.

 If your situation is like Jack's and you want to know more, ask us on our Student Update Facebook page.

 After 18 year old David finished school, he registered with TAFE to study Graphic Design.